 - Focus on finding good caretakers for your kids.
 If you’re a single working parent do everything in your power to make sure you find the best caretakers for your children.
 You will derive peace of mind when this is in place.

 - Make your newfound free time count.
-If you felt that your ex was holding you back from accomplishing your dreams and aspirations, now's the time to check off the items on your bucket list.
+If you feel that your ex was holding you back from accomplishing your dreams and aspirations, now's the time to check off the items on your bucket list.
 (Hint: If you've got the financial means, consider finally taking that exotic vacation.)

 - Find the silver lining in everything.
 For instance, it may take time to get accustomed to sleeping along every night, but that also means that you'll be able to come and go as you please on your own schedule.